vgauther/snowcrash/level11/Ressources/explain.md

 wall "test"
 ```

-On a compris que ça ne marchait pas comme ça
+On a compris que ça ne marchait pas comme ça.

 Il fallait faire